What is data virtualization?

-Data virtualization is an umbrella term used to describe an approach to data management that allows an application to retrieve and manipulate data without requiring technical details about the data, such as how the data is formatted or where it is physically located.
+Data virtualization is an umbrella term used to describe an approach to data management that allows an application to retrieve and manipulate data without requiring technical details about the data.
+This can include how the data is formatted or where it is physically located.
 The goal of data virtualization is to create a single representation of data from multiple, disparate sources without having to copy or move the data.

 Data virtualization software aggregates structured and unstructured data sources for virtual viewing through a dashboard or visualization tool.
-The software allows metadata about the data to be discoverable, but hides the complexities associated with accessing disparate data types from different sources.
+The software allows metadata to be discoverable, but hides the complexities associated with accessing disparate data types from different sources.
 It is important to note that data virtualization does not replicate data from source systems; it simply stores metadata and integration logic for viewing.
-Vendors who specialize in this type of software include IBM, SAP, Denodo Technologies, Oracle, TIBCO Software, Microsoft and Red Hat.
+Vendors who specialize in this type of software include IBM, SAP, Denodo Technologies, Oracle, Tibco Software and Microsoft.

 How data virtualization works